 - How many books would be on our kids’ lists for reading comprehension and literacy purposes?

-- I’m guessing maybe there could be 30 (plus or minus) titles listed for the year, fewer in the older levels because their books are usually thicker.
+- I’m guessing maybe there could be 30 (plus or minus) titles listed for the year in younger levels, fewer in the older levels because their books are usually thicker.
 The lists might include a handful of single poems or lyrics, depending on the year.

 - The book lists I give my children for “reading comprehension and literacy” do not include books needed for research or projects in other subjects although they might be about a topic that is covered in those other subjects.